-Modules are bite-size to help the person build momentum and for users who struggle with language skills, a program of phonics guides the words being typed to improve reading and spelling skills and boost confidence at the same time.
-To learn more, get in touch with our team or sign up for a free trial.
+Modules are bite-size to help the person build momentum.
+For users who struggle with language skills, a program of phonics guides the words being typed to improve reading and spelling skills and boost confidence at the same time.
+This makes it an especially useful tool for adult learners with undiagnosed dyslexia.

 The Internet, email, and social media